PeteHaitch/phd_thesis/markdown/paper_reviews.md

 In the ENCODE data they found that differentiated, somatic tissues had a higher frequency of epipolymorphism than did embryonic cells.
 From this they concluded that germline and pluropotent cells are able to establish or maintain a more coherent methylation state and that somatic cells accumulate substantial stochastic variation during somatic development.

-\citeauthor {Landan:2012kp} also found that DMRs identified between the H1 embryonic stem cell line and somatic cell lines had a higher degree of epipolymorphism than non-DMRs[^landan_dmrs].
+\citeauthor{Landan:2012kp} also found that DMRs identified between the H1 embryonic stem cell line and somatic cell lines had a higher degree of epipolymorphism than non-DMRs[^landan_dmrs].
 They found a similar pattern in the bisulfite tumour vs. normal padlock probe bisulfite sequencing data from \cite{Hansen:2011gu}.

 [^landan_dmrs]: Sample-specific DMRs were simply defined as regions with $\geq 20\%$ difference in average methylation between the (duplicate-averaged) H1 methylome and the sample of interest.
 No details are provided on how large the regions had to be to qualify as DMRs.

 \citeauthor{Landan:2012kp} then studied the evolution of DNA methylation patterns in an _in vitro_ model system tracking immortalised fibroblasts over 300 generation Two lines, A and B, were tracked and sampled at several time points for profiling with MeDIP-seq.
-Unfortunately, at least fromy my perspective, MeDIP-seq does not provide single-base-resolution of DNA methylation and so I do not discuss these result any further.
+Unfortunately, at least from my perspective, MeDIP-seq does not provide single-base-resolution of DNA methylation and so I do not discuss these result any further.

 They did, however, also profile 45 cancer-related CGIs in the the model system at multiple time points with "ultra-deep" ($> 10,000 \times$ coverage) bisulfite-sequencing.
 By sampling the over time they were able to investigate the evolution of stochastic epipolymorphism.
 Using this data they also analysed the correlation of DNA methylation at pairs of CpGs in these 45 regions.
 They visualised these using plots analogous to linkdage-disequilibrium plots.
 They did not look at how these correlations vary as a function of distance.